-VirtualBox is a great virtualization software from Sun Microsystems.
-I’ve previously written many articles on how to create a virtual machine in VirtualBox and how to install Windows 7 using VirtualBox.
+VirtualBox is a great free virtualization software from Oracle.
+I’ve previously written many articles on VirtualBox, including how to install Ubuntu in VirtualBox and how to run VirtualBox from a USB drive.

-If you’ve had any experience with virtualization software, you’ve probably also heard of VMWare and Virtual PC.
-I’ve previously used Virtual PC from Microsoft for all my needs and one feature that I really liked was the ability to easily share files and folders between the guest and host operating system.
+If you’ve had any experience with virtualization software, you’ve probably also heard of VMWare and Hyper-V. I’ve previously used Hyper-V from Microsoft for converting my PC into a virtual machine and one feature that I really liked was the ability to easily share files and folders between the guest and host operating system.

-In Virtual PC, all you had to do in order to share files from the host OS to the guest OS was drag and drop onto the desktop.
+In VMWare and Hyper-V, all you have to do in order to share files from the host OS to the guest OS is drag and drop between the desktops.
 Super easy.
-When I switched over to VirtualBox, I realized that sharing folders in VirtualBox is not as simple as dragging and dropping.
+When I switched over to VirtualBox, I realized that sharing folders in VirtualBox was not as simple as dragging and dropping.

 This was really annoying to me at first and it took me a little while to figure out exactly how to do it!
 In this article, I will walk you through the steps for sharing folders between guest and host OS in VirtualBox.

 First, you have to install VirtualBox Guest Additions in the guest OS.
-You can do this by going to Devices and clicking on Install Guest Editions.
+You can do this by going to Devices and clicking on Install Guest Additions CD image.

 Once installed and your guest OS rebooted, you need to create a virtual shared folder.
-You can do this by going to Devices again and clicking on Shared Folders.
+You can do this by going to Devices again and clicking on Shared Folders – Shared Folders Settings.

 Now click on the Add New Shared Folder button on the right.

 In the Folder Path box, click the down arrow and then click Other.
 Browse to the folder on the host OS that you would like to share with the guest OS.
 In the Folder Name box, give your share a name.
-You can choose to make it read-only and to make the shared folder permanent.
+You can choose to make it read-only, auto-mount the folder after restarts, and make the shared folder permanent.

 Click OK and the new shared folder will show up under Machine Folders if you chose to make it Permanent, otherwise it will show under Transient Folders.

-To mount a shared folder in a Linux Guest OS such as Ubuntu, type in the following command:
+To mount a shared folder in a Linux Guest OS such as Ubuntu, type in the following command in terminal:

 mount -t vboxsf [-o OPTIONS] sharename mountpoint